( Disponible en anglais seulement )

-Mr. Best also has particular expertise with respect to various injunction type proceedings, including those relating to the preservation and quick recovery of assets: Mareva injunctions, Anton Pillar orders and Norwich orders.
+Doug also has particular expertise in various injunction-type proceedings including those relating to the identification, preservation, and quick recovery of assets: Mareva injunctions, Anton Piller orders, and Norwich orders.
 Doug is a certified and practising mediator, and has completed Harvard Law School’s Mediating Disputes program.

-Mr. Best is result-oriented and is committed to providing well-reasoned counsel.
-He has also written and spoken on various issues over the course of his career, most notably for the transportation industry on defending claims against carriers and for those clients seeking to recover assets taken in fraudulent circumstances.
+Doug is results-oriented and is committed to providing well-reasoned counsel.
+He has also written and spoken on various issues over the course of his career, most notably for the transportation industry on defending claims against carriers, and for domestic and international clients seeking to recover assets taken in fraudulent circumstances.

-- Vice-Chair of the Board of Directors, The Canadian Centre for Diversity (Formerly the Canadian Council for Christians and Jews)
+- Board of Directors, The Canadian Centre for Diversity and Inclusion

 - Canadian Bar Association